As I’ve written within the sustainability space for over 5 years now, I’ve collected many great ideas and tips on living a more eco-friendly life.

 1. Recycle everything you can including plastic, cardboard and paper, aluminium cans, bottles.

 2. Design your house or purchase a house that has factored passive cooling and heating.
+Read this post for more details.

 3. Turn electrical items off at the power point as even when plugged in can still use energy.